CS-SE6356-2/bscardgame-team6/README.md

 # bscardgame-team6
-A Java based implementation of the B.S card game
+A Java based implementation of the B.S. card game

 ## Environment Setup
 You will need the following to compile and run this game